AliGhannadi/Reservation-FastAPI/README.md

   - Use an App Password and 2FA.
   - Check less-secure apps policy (if applicable) and network rules.

+- You must submit database information and email credentials before running the app.

 ## License

 MIT